Joshmantova/Eagle-Vision/README.md

     * Recall score of .78 and F1 score of .87
     * Most frequently mistook the Barn Swallow for a Tree Swallow

+Here are examples of both a Barn Swallow and a Tree Swallow.
+Can you identify which is which?
 ### Barn Swallow:
 ![](imgs/barn_swallow.jpg)